 All Christians are called to be disciples of Christ.
 We must carry His name all the time.
 We must live it out no matter what.
-Professing that we are Christian but not follow the ways of Christ is contradiction.
+Professing that we are Christians but not follow the ways of Christ is a contradiction.
 In Mt 7:21-23, “Not everyone who says to me.
 “Lord, Lord, will enter the kingdom of heaven, but only the one who does the will of my Father in heaven.
 Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name?
 Did we not drive out demons in your name?
 Did we not do mighty deeds in your name?”
 Then I will declare to them solemnly ‘I never knew you.
 Depart from me, you evildoers”.
 What does this mean?
 God is not even talking about those who are not in relationship, but those who serve him.
-What God is asking us is for us be true disciples of Christ.
-How do we be a true disciple of Christ?
+What God is asking from us is for us be true disciples of Christ.
+How do we become true disciples of Christ?

 Let us continue to follow Christ.
 Let us continue to carry the cross.
-Let us carry our cross just like a champion carry his trophy.
+Let us carry our cross just like a champion carries his trophy.
 Let heaven be our goal.
 Heaven all the way to heaven.

 Julius Eguia is a Full Time Pastoral Worker of Missionary Families of Christ.
 He is currently the National Coordinator of the Missionary Families of Christ – Singles section.